Characters and chromatic symmetric functions: Chromatic symmetric functions

 For $i=1,\dotsc,r$, do \begin{enumerate} \item Let the vertices of $O_i$ be the set of elements in $U_i$. \item For all pairs $(j,k)$ of entries of $U_i$ which are incomparable in $P$, if $j$ precedes $k$ in $U_i$, then create a directed edge from $j$ to $k$ in $O_i$. \end{enumerate} \end{proof}

-We remark that the special case of Theorem~\ref{t:etalambdaP} (2) corresponding to $P$ a unit interval order and $\lambda = n$ has an interpretation in terms of the Bruhat order on $\sn$. \begin{prop} Let $P$ be a unit interval order on $[n]$ labeled as in (\ref{eq:altrespect}) and let $w \in \sn$ be the corresponding $312$-avoiding permutation as in (\ref{eq:uioto312avoid}).
+The special case of Theorem~\ref{t:etalambdaP} (2) corresponding to $P$ a unit interval order and $\lambda = n$ has an interpretation in terms of the Bruhat order on $\sn$. \begin{cor} Let $P$ be a unit interval order on $[n]$ labeled as in (\ref{eq:altrespect}) and let $w \in \sn$ be the corresponding $312$-avoiding permutation as in (\ref{eq:uioto312avoid}).
 Then we have